 The Localism Act also gives the power to charge for any services provided under the general power of competence although the charges made should not exceed the cost of provision of those services.
-Whether the basis of the power to provide the services is under a specific or a general power and the appropriate charges to be made.
+Whether the basis of the power to provide the services is under a specific or a general power and the appropriate charges to be made must also be considered.